readAppSettings Step

 Let’s build and execute the “readAppsettingsDef” example.

-- Drag a “readAppsettingsDef” step from the toolbox
+• Drag a “readAppsettingsDef” step to the canvas.

-- Define a variable/global to store the app settings
+• Define a variable or a global to store the app settings.

-- Click the "readAppsettings" step to configure its "Required" properties.
-Provide a name for the step.
-Click the Save button.
+• Click the "readAppsettings" step to configure its "Required" properties.
+Provide a name for the step, then click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the "readAppsettings" step to configure its "Optional" properties.
-Provide the application key and the variable/global to hold the setting's value.
-Click on the button to define multiple app settings.
-Click the Save button.
+• Click the "readAppsettings" step to configure its "Optional" properties.
+Provide the application key and the variable or global to store the setting's value.
+Click the button to define multiple app settings.
+Then click the Save button.

-- Click on the button to define multiple app settings.
-A popup window is displayed for configuration.
+• Click the button to define multiple app settings.
+A pop-up window appears for configuration.
 Click the Add Row button to insert an empty row.
-Provide the App Setting Key and the variable/global reference to hold the value.
+Enter the App Setting Key and the variable or global reference to hold the value.
 Click the Save button.
 You may add multiple app setting references by using the Add Row button.
-Note: Use either single or multiple app setting configurations and not both.
+Note: Use either single or multiple app setting configurations, not both.

-- To work with this step, appSettings.JSON file should have data like the below code:
+• To proceed with this step, the appSettings.JSON file should contain data like the following code:

 <configuration>